 We are combining a medical and naturopathic approach to treat gut dysbiosis.
-The Hong Kong Gut Health Centre is dedicated to researching, diagnosing and treating all aspects of Intestinal dysfunction ,specifically due to imbalance of ‘good’ and ‘bad’ bacteria, parasites and Candida.
+The Hong Kong Gut Health Centre is dedicated to researching, diagnosing and treating all aspects of intestinal dysfunction, specifically due to imbalance of ‘good’ and ‘bad’ bacteria, parasites and Candida.
 Aligned with this will be diagnosing and treating food intolerance as well as allergies.
 We believe in combining a medical and naturopathic approach to bring balance in your intestine, then your life!

 The Hong Kong Gut Health Centre team is led, in both a scientific and holistic basis by Dr Susan Jamieson and naturopathic doctor, Sarah Jefferson, who has a background in biochemistry and research science, will give advice on diet, natural supplements including homoeopathy, herbs or vitamins which will rebalance and heal.

 Leaky Gut Syndrome

 The intestinal lining is a barrier that should allow digested fats, proteins, and starches to pass through and into the bloodstream.
 If this lining gets battered by things such as aspirin, bacterial toxins, or even the toxic pesticides sprayed on our food, the lining loses its integrity (structure and function).
 This is when the door is open to let in the bacteria, parasites, viruses, even undigested food molecules!
 These will activate the immune system and often hyperstimulate it so that it squirts out inflammatory substances called cytokines and act to weaken the intestinal wall.
 We refer to this loss of integrity as “the leaky gut syndrome.”
-The agitated immune system may also become so unstable as to attack your own body, producing autoimmune diseases.
+The agitated immune system may also become so unstable as to attack your own body, producing autoimmune disease.